adigitalife/yourls-case-insensitive/README.md

 That's it.

-Note: This plugin assumes that the value of YOURLS_URL_CONVERT in your config.php file is 62.
+Note 1: This plugin assumes that the value of YOURLS_URL_CONVERT in your config.php file is 62.
 If it's 36 then this plugin is both unecessary and inapplicable since YOURLS will anyway only accept lower case characters.

+Note 2: Tested with YOURLS 1.10.2